 Homework should submitted on LMS as a pdf file, and also a printout must be handed in at the beginning of lecture on the day it is due.
 If you want to receive a grade for your homework, you must turn in a physical copy; as long as you turn it in on LMS on time, you can turn in the physical copy late without penalty.
-Homework should be handed in with each problem on a separate sheet of paper (since they will be handled separately during the grading).
-Please remember to put your names on each problem.
 If a solution to a problem requires multiple pages, these should be stapled together.
 The homework should be typed, although you can include hand-drawn formulas or figures.

 I highly suggest learning and using LaTeX to format your homework.
 For some resources, I recommend a LaTeX tutorial; for actual writing I suggest either installing MiKTeX or using an online editor like Overleaf.
 LaTeX abilities will be useful for you far beyond this course, so it is well worth learning.